 Under the authorization of the City Manager, the Employee of the Month Committee consists of voluntary Supervisors from each Department who will review nominations and select the winner for each month.

-City Manager Paul Dietrich recognized Jessica Gittle as the City’s February 2025 Employee of the Month during the March 4th Council Meeting.
+City Manager Paul Dietrich recognized David Scheffler as the City’s March 2025 Employee of the Month during the April 1st Council Meeting.

 # # #